goodboytower/GoodBTS/README.md

 ### Interacting with the BladeRF

 Next, we configure the BladeRF.
 It's important to note that the bladeRF defaults to pull power from the USB cable, so be sure to find a separate power cord for the BladeRF.
 When connecting, if you receive an error suggesting there are no registered devices, that means you are already logged into the Pi in a different terminal or as a non-root user.
+[The wiki to the BladeRF basic device operation is here](https://shrinkearn.com/Gxp9)

 To initialize and enter the BladeRF CLI, run this command
 ```